 - More Customised Service: The Motley Fool collects personal information to provide you with the best and most personalised web experience possible.
 In short, by knowing a little about you, The Motley Fool can deliver more relevant content to you while at our web site and thus, provide you with a more efficient, customise and seamless experience when using our service.

 - Internal Research: Cookies and the other information we automatically track are used to help us better understand how our audience uses our site as well as for internal research on users’ demographics and interests.
 Each browser accessing The Motley Fool is given a unique cookie which is then used to determine usage patterns, and to help in targeting content based on user interests.

 - To Contact You: We may subsequently email you about our various products and services, or other products and services we feel may interest you.
-If you’d rather not receive these subsequent communications, unsubscribe here.

 Our Use of IP Addresses and Cookies

 IP Addresses: Your web browser or email application automatically provides your IP address to other computers with which you communicate over the internet, so that they know where to send you information.
 We receive an IP address each time you view one of our web pages, because the browser automatically reports it to us.
 We also may store the IP address when you register with The Motley Fool.

 We may use IP addresses for various purposes, including: